MaterializeInc/materialize/doc/user/content/cloud/troubleshoot-cloud.md

 * Logs
 * Catalog-only mode
-* Metrics integrations
+* Monitoring integrations

 ## Logs

 Materialize periodically emits messages to its [log file](/cli/#log-filter).
-You can view these logs in two ways:

-* On the [Deployments](https://cloud.materialize.com/deployments) page, click the dots icon for a deployment and select **View logs**.
+You can view these logs in the [Deployments](https://cloud.materialize.com/deployments) page, click on the deployment card and select **View logs** in the bottom right corner.
-* Double-click on a deployment to view the deployment details and go to the **Logs** tab.

 These log messages serve several purposes: